kld-anouar/courses/HPC/Chapter-02.md

-## Chapter II: Models and Application Structures for Parallel Programming Interfaces (Expanded Edition)
+## Chapter II: Models and Application Structures for Parallel Programming Interfaces

 In this chapter, we explore the **main models and interfaces** used to write parallel programs.
 By understanding these models deeply, we will later apply them in Practice Sessions (TD) and Labs (TP).